aws-samples/amazon-fraud-detector-end-to-end/README.md

 In order to be able to execute all the Jupyter Notebooks in this sample, we will first need to create a SageMaker Studio domain.
 The CloudFormation template to create the SageMaker Studio domain and all the related resources, such as IAM Roles, S3 Bucket etc. is included under the `/dist` directory.
 Follow the steps below to create the CloudFormation stack using the `sm-studio-cf.yaml` file.

 > :warning: Your AWS account **must have a default VPC** for this CloudFormation template to work.
 > Your AWS account may also incur some nominal charges for SageMaker Studio domain.
 Amazon SageMaker is free to try as part of [AWS Free Tier](https://aws.amazon.com/free/).
 For pricing details of SageMaker Studio refer the [Amazon SageMaker pricing page](https://aws.amazon.com/sagemaker/pricing/).
+You AWS account may will also incur Amazon Fraud Detector charges.
+Amazon Fraud Detector  is free to use for the first 2 months after you sign-up, see [pricing page](https://aws.amazon.com/fraud-detector/pricing/) for more details.

 * Navigate to AWS Console
 * Search for CloudFormation in the Services search bar